losparviero/Grammy-Telegram-Bot-Template/README.md

 1. Clone git repo.
 2. Run ```npm i``` in project folder.
 This will install the required dependencies.
 3. Populate .env file with bot token & bot dev ID (optional).
 #### Bot token can be obtained from @BotFather.

-#### Bot dev ID refers to the user ID of your Telegram account.
-This is needed for logging purposes.

 4. Run ```node bot``` to start the bot.